manoelcampos/auto-class-accessors-java/README.md

 Now build the project.
 The plugin will change the bytecode of the class above, during build time, to automatically call the corresponding getter or setter method instead (if existing).
-This way, the code corresponding to the resulting bytecode for the `Main` class will be:
+This way, the source code corresponding to the resulting bytecode for the `Main` class will be:

 ```java
 public class Main {